 The 2023 Harvey municipal election center

-Your central location to get your digital voter guides, polling place information, and registration needs ahead of city's primary and general elections—updated daily.
+Your central location to get your digital voter guides, polling place information, and registration needs ahead of city’s primary and general elections—updated throughout the April 4 election day.

 File photo of a woman casting a ballot in the November 2022 midterms.
 REUTERS /Jonathan Drake